 • the proposed exam centre must have at least 100 candidates sitting exams at that centre across the nine day exam period.
 If one student sits four exams over the nine day period, this student will be counted as four candidates.

-Schools that do not meet the criteria for establishment as an exam centre but can provide valid reasons to support their establishment as one will be able to apply directly to the Executive Officer, TASC.
+Schools that do not meet the criteria for establishment as an exam centre but can provide valid reasons to support their establishment as one will be able to apply directly to the Deputy Director, TASC.
 If a case is deemed to have merit, TASC will approve the establishment of a school as a new exam centre.
 The decision will be reviewed at the end of the first exam period after establishment as a new exam centre.

 This process will be applied across all school sectors.